cybersamurai2410/Sales-Forecasting/README.md

 # Sales Forecasting API using Regression with MLOps
-This API provides weekly sales forecasts for a store chain based on historical time series data.
-It leverages a combination of machine learning and statistical models using regression to make accurate predictions and forecasts.
-The models are deployed as a Docker container on AWS Elastic Container Service (ECS) and are accessible via a public API endpoint.
+This API provides weekly sales forecasts for a store chain based on historical time series data, leveraging machine learning and statistical regression models to deliver accurate predictions.
+The project incorporates MLOps principles to ensure a streamlined and automated workflow for model development, deployment and monitoring.
+Models are trained and logged with MLflow server running on AWS EC2 instance with the artifacts stored in an AWS S3 bucket.
+The API and models are containerized using Docker and deployed to AWS Elastic Container Service (ECS) with Elastic Container Registry (ECR); infrastructure provisioning and updates are automated with Python scripts using AWS Boto3 library.
+The CI/CD pipeline is implemented via GitHub Actions; facilitates continuous automated testing, building, and deployment to ensure reliable and scalable operations.

 **File Structure:**
 * `aws_cloud_infra/`